zibz0017/QuartzVault/content/Notes.md

 - Obviously, doing techias hameisim is only done in extreme circumstances.[^62]
 - {<span style="color:rgb(255, 0, 0)">I don't really get the shmuz.
 It seems like it is saying that bringing bad news is actually something that is a pretty bad thing to do, but I think rebbi said that it is not such a bad thing.</span>}
 ---
-- Heshem created Chava from the rib of Adam because it is a part of the body that always remains tznius (I don't get how this works but I don't think that that is relevant).[^65]
+- Heshem created Chava from the rib of אדם because it is a part of the body that always remains tznius (I don't get how this works but I don't think that that is relevant).[^65]
 - Hashem did not create Woman from other parts of the body for a variety of reasons.
 For example, Hashem did not create Woman from the mouth because Hashem did not want Woman to talk too much, or from ear because Hashem did not want Woman to eavesdrop.[^65]
 - However, despite this, different women in history have violated some of these very things that Hashem wanted to avoid, undoing Hashem's efforts, in a sense.[^65]
 - In regards to eavesdropping, we see this with שרה.
 She listened to the malach tell Avraham that they were going to have a baby.[^65]
 - Listening to malachim is no small feat.
 Obviously, only the greatest of people can listen to malachim and it is something that testifies to their greatness.[^62]
-- In addition, the lashon is pretty harsh.
+- In addition, the לשון is pretty harsh.
 It sounds like this action undid Hashem's efforts, in a sense.[^62]
 - We see that even mixed in with an act of tremendous greatness, there could be something which is powerfully wrong.[^62]
 ---
 - Dina followed what her mother Leah did and "went out".
-This is because Leah, Dina's mother also showed a similar slight lack of tznius by going out to Yaakov.[^66]
+This is because Leah, Dina's mother also showed a similar slight lack of tznius by going out to יעקב.[^66]
-- This act of "going out" by Leah was when she "bought" the right to be with Yaakov that night.
+- This act of "going out" by Leah was when she "bought" the right to be with יעקב that night.
 Because it was done in purity, she was zoche to conceive Yisachar from that night.
 Clearly the action was largely a positive and pure action.[^62]
 - In addition, Dina had many other positive influences from her parents.
 It would seem that this one action by Leah would get lost amongst so many other positive influences that Dina received over her like.[^62]
 - We see that even mixed in with an act of tremendous greatness, there could be something which is powerfully wrong.[^62]
 ---